jckuester/lamp-stack-for-aws/README.md

-# Demo: A LAMP Stack for AWS
+#  LAMP stack for AWS

+The infrastructure of a good old LAMP stack is used to explain how a minimal Terraform project looks like in practice.

 <p>
  <img src="img/lamp.png" alt="LAMP Stack architecture">